pac-ac/osakaOS/README.md

 <h2>Extra</h2>

+This project is partly based on the <a href="https://github.com/AlgorithMan-de/wyoos">WYOOS</a> tutorial series.
+Although many things from the tutorial have been changed or removed for various reasons.

 There are quite a number of glitches that I've yet to fix.
 <ul>
   <li>Deleting a file that was not the most recently created might cause files to be listed incorrectly.</li>